martinohanlon/exploring-space-with-minecraft/worksheet.md

 python3 mcinteractiveastropi.py
 ```

-The interactive Sense HAT will be created directly above the player position.
+The interactive Sense HAT will be created directly above the player's position.
 If you go back to Minecraft and look up, you should see the bottom of the Raspberry Pi.

 ## Explore the Sense HAT